intro

 This helps communicate the size of the changes made in a build.
 In

-software development, the patch
+software development, the patch version is updated for

-version for new features and the
+small changes, the minor version for new features and the

-version for breaking changes.
+major version for breaking changes.

 For analysis projects (including, e.g. data processing sub-projects),

-version might be updated for small changes, the
+the patch version might be updated for small changes, the

-version for new analyses and the major
+minor version for new analyses and the major

 version for changes to the data processing pipeline.
 It’s up to you to